 It needs to be noted the discussion at the most recent ETSI BRAN meeting related to how the RE-Directive 2014/53/EU’s rules should be interpreted in the context of the transmission of signals that block access to a channel was also very contentious and there was no consensus.

 At this time, many IEEE 802 stakeholders believe that the issues highlighted in comment 1 in IEEE 802’s Liaison Statement to 3GPP RAN1 dated 18 March 2016 remain unresolved.
 However, 3GPP RAN1’s response to comment 1 suggests an opportunity for an acceptable compromise that should satisfy the needs of all stakeholders.
 The key insight highlighted by 3GPP RAN1 in their response is that deferring sending energy until a subframe boundary or partial subframe boundary does not cause any harm to the performance of LAA and supports fair sharing between LAA and Wi-Fi systems.

+3GPP RAN1 is urged to seriously consider and accept the following IEEE 802 proposal to assist the closure of an issue that is very important to many IEEE 802 stakeholders.

 This insight suggests that consensus can be achieved between all stakeholders.
 It is now recommended that 3GPP RAN1 include something similar to the following note in the LAA Rel.
 13 specification: